 - Junior position accordingly to the specialization at University

-Austria doesn’t have a fixed minimum wage, but normally it not less than 9 EUR per hour.
+Austria doesn’t have a fixed minimum wage, but usually, it’s not less than 9 EUR per hour.

 International students can stay in Austria after graduation

-Compare to many other countries Austria allows graduates to stay and looking for a job for 12 months after finishing university.
-And thanks to new labor market regulations, international students permitted to work and start their business within the country after they finish their degree.
-For more information read my article about how to stay in Austria after graduation.
+Compared to many other countries, Austria allows graduates to stay and look for a job for 12 months after finishing university.
+Thanks to new labor market regulations, international students are permitted to work and start their businesses after they finish their degrees.
+For more information, read this article about how to stay in Austria after graduation.

-After receiving a job they can apply for a residence and work permit and live in Austria as long they want (of course if requirements are fulfilled).
-It relates to none European students, EU citizens don’t need neither visa and permission to live in Austria.
+After receiving a job, they can apply for a residence and work permit and live in Austria as long as they want (if the requirements are met).
+It relates to non-European students; EU citizens don’t need a visa or permission to live in Austria.

-This applies to Bachelor’s, Master’s and PhD degrees as well as for all forms of a higher education institution (Public, private, university of applied science).
+This applies to Bachelor’s, Master’s, and PhD degrees and to all forms of a higher education institution (public, private, university of applied science).

-Your work residence permit (Red-White-Red Card) will be issued for one year with possible extension.
-After 2 years of holding this permit, you are eligible to apply for Red-White-Red Card Plus Card, it also issued for a period of one year.
+Your work residence permit (Red-White-Red Card) will be issued for one year with a possible extension.
+After 2 years of holding this permit, you are eligible to apply for Red-White-Red Card Plus Card; it’s also issued for one year.

-While Red-White-Red Card entitles you to work for one employer “Plus card” gives you fixed-term settlement and unlimited labor market access including self-employment.
-Hence you aren’t depending on one employer anymore.
+While Red-White-Red Card entitles you to work for one employer, the “Plus card” gives you fixed-term settlement and unlimited labor market access, including self-employment.
+Hence you don’t depend on one employer anymore.

 You need a health insurance

-Health insurance is a must in Austria and you will need to arrange it beforehand.
-What can be a tricky thing, I personally was struggling a lot with this.
+Health insurance is a must in Austria, and you will need to arrange it beforehand.
+What can be a tricky thing; I was struggling a lot with this.

-So basically the Austrian immigration office will want you to have an insurance plan which covers all possible services, and it’s first is super expensive and second, no one Austrian insurance company wants to take you because you don’t have a residence permit yet.
+The Austrian immigration office wants you to have an insurance plan which covers all possible services.
+But firstly, it’s very pricey, and secondly, no one Austrian insurance company wants to take you because you don’t have a residence permit yet.

-But here absurd thing that basically you need this insurance to receive a permit and insurance require having a permit already.
+But the absurd thing is that you need this insurance to receive a permit, and insurance already requires a residence permit.
 No way!

-Attendance is not mandatory in most of the universities
+Attendance is not mandatory in most the universities

-In Austrian universities, attendance on lectures and seminars is not mandatory in most of the cases.
+In Austrian universities, attendance at lectures and seminars is not mandatory in most cases.

-There are some Universities of Applied Sciences who will require some percentage of attendance and if you missed too much you might be not allowed to the exam and will have to take the course again.
+Some Universities of Applied Sciences will require some percentage of attendance, and if you miss too much, you might not be allowed to the exam and will have to retake the course.
 So be careful with this.

-Overall each professor will tell you his rules, some might be stricter than others.
+Overall, each professor will tell you their rules; some might be stricter than others.
 Most common is that they want you to be present in seminars, at least to some extent.

-Studies in Austria pretty much orientated on self-education and at university, you will get just basics of what will need to be accomplished on your own.
+Studies in Austria are pretty much orientated on self-education, and at university, you will get just the basics of what will need to be accomplished on your own.

-It very different to education in third countries, where professors still use a theoretical approach, hence their lectures based on books which you can read later and this all you need to pass the exam.
+It’s very different from education in third countries, where professors still use a theoretical approach; hence their lectures are based on books that you can read later, which is all you need to pass the exam.

-Central and West European education is a combination of theory, practice, and research.
-Practise is the biggest and most important part, you can’t just read it in the book.
+Central and West European education combines theory, practice, and research.
+Practice is the biggest and most important part; you can’t just read it in the book.

-Most professors come from the area they teaching about, either they worked or did research in this subject.
-Therefore they will teach you from their experience and not only out of books, that’s why it is so important to attend classes.
+Most professors come from the area they teach about; either they worked or did research in this subject.
+Therefore they will teach you from their experience and not only out of books, but that’s also why it is so important to attend classes.

-Missing classes would cost you a lot and will make your homework even harder, so avoid missing them as much as possible.
+Missing classes would cost you a lot and will make your homework even harder, so avoid skipping the class.

 You can’t avoid the paperwork

-If you stay in Austria will be less than 6 months, you can skip a bit of work by applying for visa C or D, the process is much easier.
+If you stay in Austria for less than 6 months, you can skip the work; the process is much easier.

-And thirdly you need to apply for a residence permit after you arrive to your destinations.
-This is three circles of hell of the Austrian bureaucracy, I still worry each time about possible questions for an additional paper when extending my permit.
+And thirdly, you need to apply for a residence permit after you arrive at your destination.
+There are three circles of hell of the Austrian bureaucracy.

-In Austria authorities, doctors, banks still prefer communication through letters, hence you will find lots of paper in your mailbox.
+In Austria, authorities, doctors, and banks still prefer communication through letters; hence you will find lots of paper in your mailbox.